electron/electron/docs/styleguide.md

 * `animate` Boolean (optional) _macOS_ _Windows_
 ```

-`Array` type arguments must be classified what elements the array may include in
+`Array` type arguments must specify what elements the array may include in
 the description below.

 The description for `Function` type arguments should make it clear how it may be